Boudicca deck plans

 Each of the Boudicca cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Boudicca staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-MS Boudicca cruise ship deck plan has a total of 462 staterooms for 880 passengers (max capacity is 924 guests), served by 330 crew/staff.
-The ship has 8 passenger decks, 4 restaurants, 9 lounges and bars, 3 swimming pools, 2 jacuzzies, 5 elevators.
+MS Boudicca cruise ship deck plan shows a total of 462 staterooms for 880 passengers (max capacity is 924) served by 330 crew-staff.
+The boat has 10 decks (8 passenger-accessible, 6 with cabins), 4 restaurants, 9 lounges and bars, 3 swimming pools, 2 outdoor Jacuzzis (large whirlpool hot tubs), 5 elevators.

 The list of deck plan changes after the ship's 2015 refurbishment (done by Lloyd Werft in Bremerhaven Germany) includes:

-The list of deck plan changes after the 2013 drydock refurbishment (done by Blohm+Voss in Hamburg Germany) included three new (remodeled) lounge and bar areas:
+The list of deckplan changes after the boat's 2013 drydock refurbishment (done by Blohm+Voss in Hamburg Germany) included three new (remodeled) lounge and bar areas:

 - Morning Light Pub (former Neptune Bar)